Best Places to Live in South Carolina (2026): Safe, Affordable Cities Ranked

 - What buyers evaluate before deciding where to live-not after touring homes

-If you’re narrowing options or planning a move, this guide is built to help you eliminate guesswork, focus only on cities that fit your priorities, and move forward with clarity.
+If you’re evaluating locations based on long-term ownership, risk, and cost efficiency, this guide is built to help you eliminate guesswork, focus only on cities that fit your priorities, and make a more confident, data-driven decision.

 South Carolina's Safest Cities - At a Glance